OlivierSohn/hamazed/README.md

 with a number the game is over.

 ## Difficulty
+- choosing different prime numbers for width and height would increase the complexity because the trajectories would "change all the time".
+Right now width == height so it's easy to chose a spot where no number will ever be.
 - current implementation is easy mode, make a medium mode where the numbers of lasers available is different for each direction and a hard mode where there is a timeout on each level.